opengeospatial/ogcapi-workshop/workshop/content/docs/api-deep-dive/environmental-data-retrieval.md

 !!! abstract Audience
-    Students that are familiar with web services and APIs, and want to have an overview of OGC API - Environmental Data Retrieval standard.
+    Students that are familiar with web services and APIs, and want to have an overview of OGC API - Environmental Data Retrieval standard

 !!! abstract "Learning Objectives"
     At the completion of the module students will be able to: